djgroen/FabFlee/doc/TutorialValidate.md

     For instance, there are `mali_localhost_16_replica_1` and `mali_localhost_16_replica_2` output directories, which are placed inside `mali/RUNS` for ensemble validation.

-2. To run validation on these output directories of a single instance with replica instances, simply go to the FabFlee directory and run
+2. To run validation on these output directories of a single instance with replica instances, simply run
     ```
-    fab localhost validate_flee_output:<conflict name>
+    fab localhost validate_flee_output:<base_results_directory_name, e.g. syria2013_eagle_16>
     ```

-    or
+    For instance, to validate the Mali conflict instance run on the localhost using 4 cores, simply type
     ```
-    fab <remote machine name> validate_flee_output:<conflict name>
+    fab localhost validate_flee_output:mali_localhost_4
     ```

-    For instance, to validate the Mali conflict instance, simply type
-    ```
-    fab localhost validate_flee_output:mali
-    ```
-    or
-    ```
-    fab eagle_vecma validate_flee_output:mali

 ## Ensemble Validation of multiple conflict instances